Church of England Redress Scheme

 Please feel free to contact our specialist team of abuse solicitors if you would like to find out more about the Scheme and how we can help.

-At Simpson Millar, we can guide you through the options available to you when it comes to your case.
+At Simpson Millar, we can guide you through the legal options available to you.
 From explaining the Scheme to you later down the line, to exploring other ways you can get help and support for the abuse you’ve experienced by someone within the Church of England of England, we’re here to find you a tailored resolution.

 We’ll always aim to advise you in a personal way, once we understand your story and your experiences.
 This way, we’ll be able to work together with you to find the best outcome for you.